AbdullahSaidAbdeaaziz/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 - All your Bash script files must be `executable`
 - Your Bash script must pass `Shellcheck` (version 0.7.0 via apt-get) without - any error
 - The first line of all your Bash scripts should be exactly `#!/usr/bin/env - bash`
-- The second line of all your Bash scripts should be a comment explaining - what is the script doing
+- The second line of all your Bash scripts should be a `comment explaining` - what is the script doing.